-- Someone tripping over a cable and unplugging something critical. - Tampering with logs to hide attack activity. - Flooding the Ethernet connection with data to disrupt communications with the operator. - Invalid sensor data that could cause unstable operation of the system.
+- Tripping over a cable and unplugging something critical. - Tampering with logs to hide attack activity. - Flooding the Ethernet connection with data to disrupt communications with the operator. - Invalid sensor data that could cause unstable operation of the system.

-Following the guidelines in this manual and configuring the Flex500 appropriately will aid in establishing a stable and secure engine control system.
+Following the guidelines in this manual and configuring the LECM appropriately will aid in establishing a stable and secure control system.